BlueAndi/Pixelix/doc/PLUGINS.md

 ## WifiStatusPlugin
 The WifiStatusPlugin shows the current wireless signal strength.

+## WormPlugin
+The plugin shows animated worms on the display.
+If they find some meal, they will grow up.
+If they eat too much, they will explode.

 # Issues, Ideas And Bugs
 If you have further ideas or you found some bugs, great!
 Create a [issue](https://github.com/BlueAndi/esp-rgb-led-matrix/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.